Brett-Kennedy/GeneticDecisionTree/README.md

 ## Regression

 this supports regression, but it's difficult to have high accuracy with a shallow decision tree, even with a simple function. you need to zero in on the exact values.
 Possible only if the target column has relatively few unique values, or many, but in a small number of ranges.

+can work unconstrained. but then not interpretable. may be more accurate, but likely better to use an ensemble of trees, such as RandomForest, XGBoost, CatBoost, ExtraTrees, or others.

 ## Examples